Choose your language

 Unique cultivation system with many advantages

-Qlipr consists out of a crop hook of 120 cm long (other lengths upon request), with two stainless steel clamps, equipped with a special developed foam insert piece.
+The Qlipr system consists of a galvanised hook (PlanthooQ), with two stainless steel clips (Qliprs), equipped with a special developed foam insert piece (ProteQ).

-From smaller to larger growers, from lower to higher greenhouses, from single to multiple wire systems; Qlipr offers many application possibillities.
-Even if you work with moveable wire, Qlipr is an excellent system for you.
-Qlipr can also be used for the traditional cucumber cultivation, because the clamp is able to be used on our compostable jute rope (Organic Qord).
+From lower to higher greenhouses, from single to multiple wire systems; the Qlipr system offers many applications.
+Even if you work with movable wire or gutter, Qlipr is an excellent system for you.
+Qlipr can also be used for the traditional cucumber cultivation as the Qlipr is able to be used on our compostable jute rope (Organic Qord).
 You can knot this Organic Qord to the PlanthooQ.
 Alternatively to knotting you can use our Sustainable Qord.
 Used with our Qord Hanger it can be attached and removed very quickly.
 The Sustainable Qord lasts many years.

 The pride of a good crop